learnk8s/learnk8s.io/src/persistent-connections/content.md

 _Does iptables use round-robin?_

-No, iptables is primarily used for firewalls, and it is not designed to do load balancing.
+No, iptables is primarily used for firewalls and it is not designed to do load balancing.

 However, you could [craft a smart set of rules that could make iptables behave like a load balancer](https://scalingo.com/blog/iptables#load-balancing).

 And this is precisely what happens in Kubernetes.

-If you have three Pods, iptables writes these rules:
+If you have three Pods, iptables writes the following rules:

 1. select Pod 1 as the destination with a probability of 0.33
 1. select Pod 2 as the destination with a probability of 0.33